madezmedia/cosmic-threads-tees/memory-bank/progress.md

 ## Current Status

-The project is in the **early development phase**.
-Based on the file structure and component organization, significant groundwork has been laid out, but many features are still in development or require refinement.
+The project is in the **active development phase**.
+Based on the file structure and component organization, significant groundwork has been laid out, and core features are being actively implemented.
+The user experience workflow has been significantly enhanced with new components and a streamlined design process.

 ### Project Structure Status